loicrouillermonay/BSA2021_Google/README.md

 ## 4. Synthesis of the work done on Milestone 2

 Much work has been done on milestone two, and this chapter summarizes it in a precise and short way.
-This chapter will first describe our strategy regarding the training data, then explain the creation of three types of models that we did in parallel, then finally how we deployed this model to make an API and a graphical interface.
+This chapter will first describe our strategy regarding the training data, then explain the creation of three types of models that was done in parallel, then finally how the model was deployed as an an API and a user friendly UI frontend.

 ### A quick word on the data

 To make it simple, what we will describe in the following chapters, we first did it with our data set that we had collected.
-However, we had very little data and in the end, it was a matter of knowing which model underfitted the least.
-That is why we changed our strategy and selected 9174 observations from our data and those of our colleagues that we found the most qualitative.
+However, there was very little data to do anything with and in the end, it was a matter of knowing which model underfitted the least.
+That is why the strategy shifted a bit and we selected 9174 observations as a merge of our data and those of our colleagues that we found the most qualitative.
 In this sense, we could finally work on models that were not constantly underfitting to know which one will be chosen for the final milestone of this project, where everyone will train with the same dataset.

 #### Predictive models